yiisoft/router/UPGRADE.md

 ### `UrlGeneratorInterface` changes

-Contract is changed: on URL generation all unused arguments must be moved to query parameters, if query parameter with such name doesn't exist.
+Contract is changed:

+- on URL generation all unused arguments must be moved to query parameters, if query parameter with such name doesn't exist;
+- added `$hash` parameter to `generate()`, `generateAbsolute()` and `generateFromCurrent()` methods.

 You should change your interface implementations accordingly.